(Pssst, this post has been updated in September 2022 with fresh insights and examples. Enjoy!)

 Customer service SaaS company Feefo decided it was time to fully redesign its control center for customers, but how would customers feel about such a big change?
-Logging in to a platform you use every day and suddenly seeing it completely changed can be a shock, never mind the loss of productivity while you’re trying to navigate this new environment.
-Feefo avoided that shock by communicating with customers about th upcoming change.
+It would be a shock to some to log into a platform they used every day and find that it had changed completely—a shock that could very easily result in a loss of productivity.
+Feefo communicated with customers ahead of the upcoming change to avoid this change.

-It started by teasing the redesign launch through Appcues.
-This way, it could inform customers while they were already thinking about the software.
-Messaging was upbeat and focused on how the changes would improve customers’ experience.
+It started by teasing the redesign launch through Appcues, informing customers while they were already thinking about the software.
+The messaging was upbeat and focused on how the changes would improve customers’ experience.

 When the launch was two weeks away, messaging changed again to eager anticipation.

-When asked why Feefo chose this tactic for its product launch, Neil Terry, product manager, said, “We needed to be in close touch with our customers to get their feedback.
+When asked why Feefo chose this tactic for its new product launch, product manager Neil Terry said, “We needed to be in close touch with our customers to get their feedback.
 It was essential to keep them aware of what was going on to avoid upsetting them and potentially losing them.”

 And it worked.

-Feefo not only achieved a 30 percent opt-in rate for the new UI, but they also gained a lot of useful customer feedback they could use to improve their redesign and minimized the customer churn that can come with such a big change.
-With a voice in the changes being made, customers became a little more invested in the outcome.
+Feefo not only achieved a 30% opt-in rate for the new UI, but it also gained a lot of useful customer feedback it could use to improve its redesign and minimized the customer churn that can come with such a big change.
+Customers became a little more invested in the outcome with a voice in the changes being made.

-When you’re massively redesigning a product, your customers will notice.
+Your customers will notice when you’re massively redesigning a product.
 Prep them over time with short, upbeat reminders that give them something to look forward to.

-Purveyor of free, high-res images Unsplash wanted to create a book of images and essays from some Unsplash creators to thank its creators for their work, but it needed funds to do so.
-Where do you go when you need to raise funds for a product launch?
+Purveyor of free, high-res images Unsplash wanted to create a book of images and essays from some Unsplash creators to thank its creators for their work.
+However, it needed funds to do so.
+And where do you go when you need to raise funds for a product launch?

 Kickstarter, of course.

 Unsplash needed to raise $75,000 for the project.
-To raise awareness and the needed funds, it partnered with the very people whose work would be featured in the book: influential industry creatives.
+It partnered with the very people whose work would be featured in the book to raise awareness and the needed funds: influential industry creatives.